6s096-iap24/6s096-iap24.github.io/_pages/home.md

 permalink: /
 ---
 ## OVERVIEW
 Welcome to 6.S096!
-We are excited to have you in class this IAP.
+We are really excited to have you in class this IAP.

 ### DESCRIPTION